 This Winter, Unsinkable is honoured to be be partnering with Twentytwenty Arts (Founded by Unsinkable ambassador Megan Kee) for Life on the Line.
 Life on the Line is a public art project and mental health awareness campaign using art to raise funds for mental health support.
 Ten Ontario-based artists will be sharing their artwork and stories on Unsinkable every week until January 2021.

-This week we have the honour of sharing Julieta’s story.
+This week we have the honour of sharing Faye’s story.

 All ten works will be available for sale in signed and numbered limited editions of 50, where 75% of all sales will be donated directly to the Canadian Mental Health Association Toronto’s Family Outreach & Response Program.
 Canadian Mental Health Association is the largest service-based mental health organization in Canada.